 We've already driven a prototype of the Honda Jazz Hybrid (badged as a Fit), and our photographs show how it will look - although we do expect the UK model to be tuned more specifically for UK roads, and the styling may be revised as well.
 It's possible that the Jazz will be built in the UK too, as the current model is produced at Honda's Swindon plant.

 The company has also claimed that the new model will offer 65mm more legroom than before - suggesting a longer wheel base - and promises that the cabin has been redesigned with higher quality materials and trims.

-These are the latest pictures of the Honda Jazz, which leaked online after photos from a Japanese brochure were uploaded to an Indian website.
-It's easy to see that the new Honda Jazz boasts new styling, with interior shots of a 'power/charge' meter confirming the continuation of a Honda Jazz hybrid.
-It's also clear that the Jazz has taken a lot of inspiration from the current Honda Civic.
+The first pictures of the Honda Jazz we saw were leaked online after photos from a Japanese brochure were uploaded to an Indian website - click on the gallery above to see them.
+Interior shots of a 'power/charge' meter confirmed the continuation of a Honda Jazz hybrid, and the new styling showed a clear link between the Jazz and the larger Civic.

 The new car has a lot to live up to, following the success of the first and second generation of the Jazz, with respondents to our 2013 Driver Power Survey praising the car’s reliability above all else.